trancjessica/canvassing-app/README.md

 # Canvassing Web Application
-A simple web application for canvassers to take and review notes about their interactions.
+A simple web application for canvassers to take and review notes about their interactions

 ## Tech Stack
 1. Frontend React (Next.js) with typescript